 Here’s an applicable analogy: when you head somewhere in your car, you don’t turn on your car and wait in the driveway until all of the lights are green before you start your journey.
 You just go.
 It’s the same with your job hunt.
 You’re about to head out on a new adventure.
 You can’t wait for all your employment lights to turn green before you go for it.
 You just need to actually get in the driver’s seat, turn the key, put your foot on the gas and go.

 Written by Clare Desira.
 Clare is a 2018 – 2019 International Coach of the Year finalist and the Head Mindset Coach at Top Five Movement.
-Clare has worked with thousands to build stronger mindset, and works with psychologists on tools to build mental health through Positive Thought Starters and Wellbeing Deck for Kids.
+Clare has worked with thousands to build stronger mindsets and works with psychologists on tools to build mental health through Positive Thought Starters and Well-being Deck for Kids.